SYNLawn artificial grass DIY care and maintenance

 - Suntan oil

 Although all SYNLawn® artificial lawn products are considered extremely pet friendly, additional upkeep can help keep unfortunate pet waste-related odors to a minimum.
-Allow waste to dry and then dispose.
-If rainfall is not frequent in your region, hose down the pet area regularly to promote the drainage of urine and keep the surface clean.
-Consider use of products such as Simple Green or Nature’s Miracle that are pet safe.
-Depending on the amount of usage and number of dogs, enzyme neutralizers may also be helpful to control odors.
-Neutralize with mixture of white distilled vinegar in an equal amount of water.
-Flush thoroughly with water after application.
+Always allow solid waste to dry and then dispose.
+If regular rainfall is not common wherever you live, hose down the area on a habitual basis to promote the drainage of urine as well as to keep the surface hygienic and unsoiled.
+Depending on the number of pets you own, enzyme neutralizers can effectively limit and control odors.
+Neutralize with a homemade mixture of white distilled vinegar with an equal amount of water.
+After applying, wash thoroughly using a water hose.

-In addition to dry cleaning fluid, chewing gum and tree sap can be removed by freezing.
-Aerosol packs of refrigerant are available from most carpet cleaning suppliers for this purpose, or dry ice can be used instead.
+Tree sap and chewing gum can be removed via freezing.
+Aerosol packs of refrigerant are available from the majority of carpet cleaning suppliers, or dry ice can be used instead.
 After freezing, carefully scrape the offending substance away with a knife.

 Fungus or mold spots

-A one (1) percent solution of hydrogen peroxide in water can be sponged on to the affected area with a soft sponge.
-Afterward, methodically wash away with clean water after application.
+A 1% solution of hydrogen peroxide in water can be used on the affected area with a soft sponge.
+Afterward, methodically wash away with clean water.

 Oil paints and more difficult stains

-The frequency for suggested brushing is directly related to the amount of foot traffic you have in your turf area.
-Matting of fibers may occur in areas of high foot traffic, especially if fibers have become soiled with dirt and other airborne pollutants.
+The regularity for brushing is directly related to the amount of foot traffic the area encounters.
+The matting of fibers may occur in high-foot traffic areas, especially if they have become soiled with dirt or other airborne pollutants.

-Periodic “cross brushing” of the turf can help restore the aesthetic appearance of the turf .
-“Cross brushing” means all brushing activity takes place against the grain, nap, or sweep of the turf fibers.
-By brushing against the turf, the fibers are “fluffed up”.
-A brush with synthetic bristles should be used.
-Never use a brush with metal or wire bristles as these will change the turf fibers.
+Periodic “cross brushing” of the turf can help restore its aesthetic appearance.
+“Cross brushing” means that all brushing activity takes place against the grain, nap, or sweep of the turf fibers.
+By brushing against the turf, the fibers are “fluffed up.”
+Always use a brush with synthetic bristles – never use a brush with metal or wire bristles, because they can inadvertently damage the fibers.

-It is worth noting that the matting of turf fibers within heavier trafficked areas might appear different than other areas that do not see heavy traffic.
+It is worth noting that the matting of turf fibers within heavier trafficked areas might appear different than in spaces that do not see large amounts of traffic.
 Brushing these areas is highly recommended as it will guarantee your SYNLawn turf a much fuller life while also cutting down on future maintenance.
-Brush your artificial grass as often as needed, again keeping in mind that the more traffic, the more frequent the brushing.
+Brush your artificial grass as often as needed, keeping in mind that, the more traffic, the more frequent the brushing should be.